Beside the Kennebec

 It was slow going -- due mostly to the Colonial lack of engineers and supply officers.
 The army set out on August 28, 1775, but made little progress.
 A tiny post at the north end of Lake Champlain, Fort St. John, held up Montgomery's advance for two months before surrendering (Lancaster, p.
 108).
 It wasn't until November 5 that Montgomery headed for Montrea .some twenty miles away.
 The city fell on November 13, but Governor Carleton escaped (Lancaster, p.
 109).

 Meanwhile, a second expedition was setting out for Quebec via Maine.
 This force, under Benedict Arnold, sailed from Newburyport on the Massachussetts/New Hampshire border and landed at the mouth of the Kennebec river in what is now Maine (Lancaster, p.
 109).
+It apparently started with about 1050 men (Stokesbury, p.
+54).

 The plan was for Arnold to go up the Kennebec in bateaux, through a series of portages, then down the Chaudiere River to the St. Lawrence near Quebec (Lancaster, p.
 109).
 Unfortunately, no one in authority knew how long this route was!
 Arnold apparently thought he had a distance of 180 miles to travel, which he expected to cover in twenty days.
 In fact he had twice that far to go, and it took 45 days (Middlekauff, p.
 304).